epreviati/IbanLib/README.md

 ```

 ###IBAN
-The default implementation, offers from the library, to manage an _IbanLib.Domain.IIban_ is the _IbanLib.Iban_ object.
+The default implementation, offered from the library, allow to manage an _IbanLib.Domain.IIban_ is the _IbanLib.Iban_ object.
 This object has three constructors and, in similar way for the BBAN, every one of those could be used in the following examples:

 ####Empty constructor